-Members of Cabinet understood that the reporting timescale for Cabinet on 31 October and the work involved in preparing the PQQ by the same deadline date implied that the two processes would proceed in parallel, and that some of the details of the consortium arrangements would not be determined until the last few days of October.
-Furthermore, since the PQQ deadline had been 12 noon on 31 October, preceding the time of the Cabinet meeting, the Chief Executive was asked to make the decision to identify £2 million within reserves, in line with the Urgency Procedure set out in the Council's Constitution.
+The reporting timescale for Cabinet on 31 October and the work involved in preparing the PQQ by the same deadline date implied that the two processes would proceed in parallel, and that some of the details of the consortium arrangements would not be determined until the last few days of October.
+Furthermore, since the PQQ deadline was 12 noon on 31 October, preceding the time of the Cabinet meeting, the Chief Executive was asked to make the decision to identify £2 million within reserves, in line with the Urgency Procedure set out in the Council's Constitution.
+Cabinet considered the issue on 31 October 2013 and a copy of the relevant minute extract was attached to the report.

-RECOMMENDED to Council that:-
+RESOLVED that:-

 - 1. Council formally notes that despite the views of Stockton Borough Council and the Safer Stockton Partnership the Government has confirmed plans to outsource significant aspects of the probation service. - 2.
 The Council continues to support the proposed bid by a local community interest company consortium. - 3.
-The decision taken under the Urgency Procedure be endorsed that £2 million be approved in principle from the Council's investment reserve to support a bid by a local community interest company consortium in the event that the bid succeeds in the Pre Qualification Questionnaire process and is invited to submit a substantive bid, and this decision also endorsed by Council. - 4.
-A further report be presented when the Pre Qualification Questionnaire is complete and sufficient information becomes available to support a fuller risk assessment.
+The decision taken under the Urgency Procedure be endorsed that £2 million be approved in principle from the Council's investment reserve to support a bid by a local community interest company consortium in the event that the bid succeeds in the Pre-Qualification Questionnaire process and is invited to submit a substantive bid, and this decision also be endorsed by Council. - 4.
+A further report be presented when the Pre-Qualification Questionnaire is complete and sufficient information becomes available to support a fuller risk assessment.